-Filing For Chapter 7 Bankruptcy in Rochester
+Filing For Chapter 7 Bankruptcy in Livingston County

-Livingston County Bankruptcy Guidance
+Monroe County Bankruptcy Guidance

 Without proper guidance, your New York bankruptcy filing can be dismissed by the court.
 If that happens, you must wait a lengthy period of time before attempting to file again.
 Don’t take chances with your future or make decisions based solely on an attorney’s fees.
 Hire a Livonia and Rochester Chapter 7 bankruptcy attorney who will do things correctly from the start.
 I serve clients in Livingston, Monroe, Ontario, Steuben, Wyoming, Genesee, and Orleans counties, so contact me, Susan K. Duke, at Duke Law Firm, P.C., for all of your bankruptcy needs.